mensatt/frontend-old/README.md

 - Only unix newlines (LF, not CRLF)
 - Semicolons are in the source, not infered
 - Newline at the end of every File

+## Pre-Commit Hooks ##
+We use Husky for pre-commit hooks in git, to help with linting.
+Please run `npx husky install` to install the git hooks.

 ## Building ##